-2.2.2.10 N. Public Monies:

-- (1) Definition All monies coming into all agencies (i.e., vending machines, fees for photocopies, telephone charges, etc.) shall be considered public monies and be accounted for as such.
+- 2.2.2.10 N. Public Monies: - (1) Definition All monies coming into all agencies (i.e., vending machines, fees for photocopies, telephone charges, etc.) shall be considered public monies and be accounted for as such.
 For state agencies, all revenues generated must be authorized by legislation (Section 6-4-2 NMSA 1978 and MAPS FIN 11.4). - (2) If the agency has material derivatives or securities investments the auditor should seek the assistance of audit firm staff or of a specialist from outside the firm, that has the skill or knowledge required to plan and perform auditing procedures for specific assertions about derivatives and securities.
-See the related requirements at: SAS AU 332, Auditing Derivative Instruments, Hedging Activities, and Investments in Securities, Paragraphs .05 and .06; and SAS AU 336, Using the Work of a Specialist. - (3) Compliance Issues The auditor should test for compliance with: - (a) The requirements of Sections 6-10-10(A) and (B) NMSA 1978, that county and municipal treasurers deposit money in banks, savings and loan associations or credit unions located in their respective counties; and - (b) The requirements of Section 6-10-17 NMSA 1978, that the public official or public board has received a joint safe keeping receipt for pledged collateral from the custodial bank for the collateral delivered by the depository institution. - (4) List of Individual Deposit Accounts and Investment Accounts required by Section 12-6-5(A) NMSA 1978:
+See the related requirements at: AU-C 501, Audit Evidence-Specific Considerations for Selected Items, Paragraph .04 through .10; and AU-C 620, Using the Work of an Auditor's Specialist. - (3) List of Individual Deposit Accounts and Investment Accounts required by Section 12-6-5(A) NMSA 1978: